IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://onepiece.fandom.com/wiki/Pedro" target="_blank">Pedro</a>

+“Even if you kill me, even if you kill anyone, even if you reset science… There’s always an idiot who will try anything and the shiny monkeys will inevitably create a technological civilization.”

+― <a href="https://dr-stone.fandom.com/wiki/Senku_Ishigami" target="_blank">Senku Ishigami</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of General Relativity (GR) or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.<a href="#a1">↩</a>

 <b id="f2">2)</b> This was Newton's response whenever <a href="https://en.wikipedia.org/wiki/Edmond_Halley" target="_blank">Edmond Halley</a> mocked religion or alchemy.
 Newton said on atheism: *“Atheism is so senseless & odious to mankind that it never had many professors.
 Can it be by accident that all birds beasts & men have their right side & left side alike shaped (except in their bowels) & just two eyes & no more on either side the face & just two ears on either side the head & a nose with two holes & no more between the eyes & one mouth under the nose & either two fore leggs or two wings or two arms on the sholders & two leggs on the hipps one on either side & no more?
 Whence arises this uniformity in all their outward shapes but from the counsel & contrivance of an Author?
 Whence is it that the eyes of all sorts of living creatures are transparent to the very bottom & the only transparent members in the body, having on the outside an hard transparent skin, & within transparent juyces with a crystalline Lens in the middle & a pupil before the Lens all of them so truly shaped & fitted for vision, that no Artist can mend them?
 Did blind chance know that there was light & what was its refraction & fit the eyes of all creatures after the most curious manner to make use of it?
 These & such like considerations always have & ever will prevail with man kind to believe that there is a being who made all things & has all things in his power & who is therfore to be feared.”*<br>
 Newton is widely considered as one of the top 2 physicists of all time (the other being Einstein.
 Example: <a href="https://en.wikipedia.org/wiki/Lev_Landau#Landau's_ranking_of_physicists" target="_blank">Landau's ranking of physicists</a>).
-You may ask: 'How could some that intelligent believe in something as silly as religion?'.
+You may ask: 'How could someone that intelligent believe in something as silly as religion?'.
 But we should understand that those questions above were unexplainable back in those days as biology was not mature enough to answer them.<a href="#a2">↩</a>

 <b id="f3">3)</b> This statement was made considering GR, a classical theory.
 It was written in 1983 (9 years after Hawking radiation was predicted) in the preface of his book.
 Maybe he was unaware of the humongous number of states needed for a black hole to interpret Bekenstein-Hawking entropy statistically unlike in GR where the <a href="https://en.wikipedia.org/wiki/No-hair_theorem" target="_blank">No-hair theorem</a> restricts the degrees of freedom.<a href="#a3">↩</a>

 <b id="f4">4)</b> At the 1927 Solvay Conference.<a href="#a4">↩</a>

-<b id="f5">5)</b> He meant mathematicians should become part time physicists and help them otherwise they can't do it.<a href="#a5">↩</a>
+<b id="f5">5)</b> He meant mathematicians like him should become part time physicists and help physicists otherwise physicists can't do it.<a href="#a5">↩</a>

 <b id="f6">6)</b> He was not aware of Gödel's incompleteness theorems when saying this.<a href="#a6">↩</a>